deepesh-28/Customer-Retention-Analysis/README.md

 * Lost
 * Others

-Segmentation is based on behavioral patterns derived from purchase activity.
+Segmentation is based on behavioral patterns derived from purchase activity using RFM analysis.

 ---